-Heads of centres are required to report incidents of any suspected learner malpractice that occur during Pearson external assessments.
-We ask that centres do so by completing a JCQ Form M1 and emailing it and any accompanying documents (signed statements from the learner, invigilator, copies of evidence, etc.) to the Investigations Team at pqsmalpractice@pearson.com.
+Heads of Centres are required to report incidents of any suspected learner malpractice that occur during Pearson external assessments.
+We ask that centres do so by completing a JCQ Form M1 (available at www.jcq.org.uk/exams-office/malpractice) and emailing it and any accompanying documents (signed statements from the learner, invigilator, copies of evidence, etc.) to the Investigations Team at candidatemalpractice@pearson.com.
 The responsibility for determining appropriate sanctions or penalties to be imposed on learners lies with Pearson.